jonaskello/ts-resolve/README.md

 ## Overview

 This package will resolve typescript ES modules.
-It includes support for the new `exports` and `imports` sections of `package.json`.
+It is mainly built for usage in the resolve hook of a node loader but the API should be generic enough to be useful in other scenarions.

 For relative and absolute paths it is easy to resolve typescript files, just change the file extension to `.ts` or `.tsx`.
 However for bare specifiers it is a bit more tricky.
 Most of the time a bare specifier will resolve to a package installed into `node_modules` that is not part of your source code.
 But if you are using project references and yarn/npm workspaces then bare specifiers may point to a package that is part of your project.